rikiji/zmbs.net/_includes/intro.markdown

-I am Riccardo, I studied computer engineering at the University of Trieste (Italy) and then got a M.Sc. in the same field at the University of Stuttgart (Germany).
-I now live in Zurich, Switzerland.
+I am Riccardo, I play Limited and Modern in the area around Zurich, Switzerland.